sunrick/uncomtrade/README.md

 ### Request object

+CAUTION: Currently the API only supports the `type` parameter to equal `C`.
+In this gem you cannot change the `pmt` parameter from `json`.

 #### Creating the object

 In order to make a request to the API you'll need to create a request object.
 For convenience, all query parameters have defaults based on the [UN Comtrade API docs][comtrade].
 View the current parameters for your request by calling `.params`.